 Think about the timing of your class, is it close to a feed or nap time?
 And be aware of normal irritants such as teething or the beginning of a cold.

 Some babies go through a crying phase specific to swimming.
 This commonly happens around the age of 12 months and can seem frustrating if your baby has been very happy so far.
 It is important not to stop coming to classes during this time, your teacher has experienced this many times and can talk you through problems and adjust your program accordingly.
 Your relaxed positive attitude will help and soon your baby will only cry when it is time to get out!

 Can I practice with my baby outside of classes and on holiday?

 Yes, babies are more comfortable in water the more they swim.
 Be aware that other pools may be cooler.
 Never swim your baby for more time than you do in class and if your baby becomes cold shorten your swim time to 15 minutes.
-You can also purchase from our online shop Baby Snugs, Baby Warmers, Rash Vests and Mini wet suits to keep your baby warmer.
+You can also purchase from Konfidence or Splash About online, Baby Snugs, Baby Warmers, Rash Vests and Mini wet suits to keep your baby warmer.

 To attend a baby class do I need to be able to swim or go underwater myself?

 No, you can learn our techniques without putting your head under the water, though it is lovely to meet your baby underwater and share the experience.
 We will guide you as the parent as much as you need; we want this to be special bonding experience for both you and baby.